Floppy/progblocks/index.md

 ## Contributing

-Pull requests to improve the idea, or to start implementing it, are greatly appreciated.
-I probably don't have time to build this for a good while, but if anyone wants to, go ahead.
+Pull requests, comments, and improvements, are greatly appreciated.
+I probably don't have time to build this for a good while, but if anyone wants to make it happen, go ahead.
 Get involved on the [GitHub repository](https://github.com/Floppy/progblocks).

 ## License